Frequently Asked Questions

 Q: Do I need to contact a particular professor before applying to the program?

-A: No, you do not need to contact our professors nor will speaking to them prior to admittance improve your chances of acceptance.
+A: No, you do not need to contact our professors nor will contacting them improve your chances of acceptance.

 Q: How many students does the program typically accept?